Universal Dilation of Linear It\^o SDEs: Quantum Trajectories and Lindblad Simulation of Second Moments: Dilation of Stochastic Differential Equations

 $L$ can be uniquely decomposed as $L(t) = -iH(t) + K(t)$ whereas both $H$ and $K$ are Hermitian.

 \begin{definition}[Moment-matching dilation] Let $\Anc$ be a complex ancillary Hilbert space.
 A triple $(F,\ket{r},\bra{l})$ with

 is called a \emph{moment-matching dilation of order $\infty$} if

-\end{definition} To clarify the notation, let $\Hil$ be the original Hilbert space, let $I$ be identity on $\Hil$, and let $I_\mathcal{A}$ denote the identity on the ancilla Hilbert space $\Anc$.
-Specific examples of moment fulfilling families can be found in \cite{li2025linear}.
+\end{definition} To clarify the notation, let $\Hil$ be the original Hilbert space, let $I$ be the identity matrix on $\Hil$, and let $I_\mathcal{A}$ denote the identity on the ancilla Hilbert space $\Anc$.
+Specific examples of moment-fulfilling families can be found in \cite{li2025linear}.

 \begin{theorem}[Deterministic moment-matching dilation] Let $L=-iH+K$ and let $(F,\ket{r},\bra{l})$ be a moment-matching triple.
 Define the dilated Hamiltonian on $\Anc\otimes\Hil$ by

 Then, for all $t\ge0$,